BallAerospace/COSMOS/_docs_v5/gettingstarted.md

     Check out the full [Telemetry](/docs/v5/telemetry) documention for more.

 1. COSMOS has defined an example command and telemetry packet for our target.
-Most targets will obviously have more than one command and telemetry packet and these are simply additiona COMMAND and TELEMETRY lines in your text files.
-This should be modified to match the structure of your commands and telemetry.
+Most targets will obviously have more than one command and telemetry packet and these are simply additional COMMAND and TELEMETRY lines in your text files.
+This should be modified to match the structure of your command and telemetry.

 1. Now we need to tell COSMOS how to connect to our BOB target.
 Open the cosmos-bob/plugin.txt file: